Executive Summary

 Our security engineers found vulnerabilities in the FB50 smart lock mobile application.
-An information disclosure vulnerability chained together with poor token management lead to a complete transfer of ownership of the lock from the user to the attacker’s account.
+An information disclosure vulnerability chained together with poor token management led to a complete transfer of ownership of the lock from the user to the attacker’s account.

 We soon realized that the data being written during the “unlock” requests, was encrypted, and hence the replays were unsuccessful.
 We then decided to take a crack at the companion app instead, in which we ended up finding the information disclosure and token related bugs.